 Decisions to not allow visiting will always be based on the child's best interests.
 It will depend on the patient's mental state, ascertaining the wishes and feelings of the child according to their developmental age and /or factors on the ward including the general level of anxiety/disturbance that could compromise the safety of the child.
+Every effort should be made to try to locate an alternative space to enable the visit to continue, if this is not possible then a discussion should be held with a senior member of staff and the rationale clearly documented in patient notes.

-In certain circumstances, e.g. an acute change in the level of disturbance on the unit, the child-visiting plan may need to be overruled.
+In certain circumstances, e.g., an acute change in the level of disturbance on the unit, the child-visiting plan may need to be overruled.
 This decision will be the responsibility of the nurse-in-charge of the unit at that time.

 When a decision is made not to allow contact, the reasons should be given and both the parent/carer and other interested parties should have recourse to an appeal.
+The rationale for the decision needs to be clearly recorded in the electronic patient record.